lightclient/blog/content/blog/2026-09-04-frames-are-all-you-need/index.md

 This can be directly implemented with a [canonical expiry contract][8141-expiry] and a known frame [prefix][prefix].
 The canonical contract implements the protocol rules like `if ( TIMESTAMP > valid_until ) { revert() }`. `VERIFY` frames that call the expiry contract can then be reasoned about statically.
 If the frame's calldata is simply `valid_until`, this becomes a de facto defined quantity on the transaction, without any protocol changes.

 To process these transactions most efficiently, the mempool should interpret this field and have specific structures to drop expired txs.
-Adding frame extensions isn't "free", but it shifts the complexity from the core protocol to the mempool, which, in most cases, is very desirable.
+Adding frame extensions isn't "free", but it shifts the complexity from the core protocol to the mempool.
+This is very desirable, because it means a disagreement on the extensions will temporarily disrupt the mempool instead of potentially finalizing an invalid state.

 ### Recent roots

 Due to the [inevitable rules][frame-mempool] that protect the public mempool, by default it is not possible to withdraw from a privacy pool and use the newly withdrawn ether to pay for the withdrawal transaction.
 This limitation is due to the restrictions placed on storage access in the public mempool.
+Concurrent use of privacy pools is handled separately via [keyed nonces][keyed-nonces].

 It isn't that storage access is inherently impossible to support.
 It is that arbitrary access is problematic.
 As with the expiry frame, we can apply a similar strategy: define a canonical implementation of behavior we know is safe and allow transactions to reference it in a prefix.